Skip to main content

 • whilst held as a prisoner in a prison or police station;

-• whilst under arrest by a police officer;
+• whilst under arrest by a police officer at any other location;

 • whilst being detained for the purposes of a search;